apollo

 0

-CARVEDILOL contains Carvedilol which acts by relaxing blood vessels by blocking the action of certain natural substances like epinephrine or adrenaline.
-Thus, lowers the raised blood pressure, keeps the heartbeat slowly reducing with less force, reducing the risk of having a stroke, a heart attack, or other heart problems.
+Carvedilol contains Carvedilol, which acts by relaxing blood vessels.
+Thus, it lowers the raised blood pressure and keeps the heart beating slowly and with less force, reducing the risk of having a stroke, a heart attack, or other heart problems.

-Take CARVEDILOL as prescribed.
-Your doctor will advise you on how often you take your tablets based on your medical condition.
-In some cases, you may experience diarrhoea, headache, weight gain, slow heartbeat, dry eyes, tiredness, dizziness, or low blood pressure.
-Most of these side effects of CARVEDILOL do not require medical attention and gradually resolve over time.
+In some cases, you may experience diarrhoea, headache, weight gain, tiredness, dizziness, or low blood pressure.
+Most of these side effects of Carvedilol do not require medical attention and gradually resolve over time.
 However, if the side effects persist, please consult your doctor.

-Hypertension (high blood pressure), Angina (heart-related chest pain), Myocardial infarction (heart failure)
+Treatment of Hypertension (high blood pressure), Angina (heart-related chest pain), Myocardial infarction (heart failure).

 Medicinal Benefits